magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 becoming a cause for realizing Nibbāna?
 Will the barrel become empty?
 One scoop out, one scoop in – can you see when it will be finished?

-Going back and forth like this is the cycle itself.
+Going back and forth like this is *vaṭṭa,* the cycle itself.
 If we’re talking about really letting go, giving up good as well as evil, there’s only scooping out.
 Even if there’s only a little bit, you scoop it out.
 You don’t put in anything more, and you keep scooping out.
 Even if you only have a small scoop to use, you do what you can and in this way the time will come when the barrel is empty.
 If you’re scooping out a bucket and pouring back a bucket, scooping out and then pouring back – well, think about it.
 When will you see an empty barrel?
 This Dhamma isn’t something distant.
 It’s right here in the barrel.
 You can do it at home.
 Try it.
 Can you empty a water barrel like that?
 Do it all day tomorrow and see what happens.

 ‘Giving up all evil, practising what is good, purifying the mind.’
 We give up wrongdoing first, and then start to develop the good.
 What is